KevinAbrahamRepo/Data-Analytics-Projects/Supervised Models/Natural Language Processing/README.md

 Two pronged approach to collect tweets:

-Gathered tweets from  hashtag for Grey Cup - #greycup Gathered tweets with keywords - 'Grey Cup', 'GreyCup‘
+Gathered tweets from  hashtag for Grey Cup - #greycup; Gathered tweets with keywords - 'Grey Cup', 'GreyCup‘

 All tweets were collected in JSON format and then converted to text in Jupyter Notebook for analysis